 Amy Price and Amber Ladd are Speech Language Pathologists with over 31 combined years of experience.
 They are extremely passionate about working with children, specifically those with behaviors that interfere with communication.
 Amy and Amber are the co-owners of The TALK Team, a pediatric speech therapy clinic located in Fresno, CA. They each received their Masters of Arts in Communicative Disorders and Deaf Studies, with an emphasis in speech language pathology from California State University, Fresno.
 In addition, they are both Board Certified Behavior Analysts.
 They have been employed in the public school system as well as private practice.
 They have extensive experience working with children on the autism spectrum, with sensory processing disorders, pragmatic language disorders, oral placement, feeding disorders and extensive language needs.
 In addition to working directly with clients and managing The TALK Team, Amy and Amber also supervise graduate students working with children on the Autism spectrum at California State University, Fresno.
 Amy and Amber are active members of the California Speech and Hearing Association and Amy is the former CSHA president of District 5.
 Amy and Amber are impassioned about training speech language pathologists, behavioral therapists and parents to work effectively with children with communication needs.
 They have presented numerous times at the annual California Speech-Language and Hearing Association conference, as well as at various private clinics and school districts within the state of California.

-Aubrie is a Speech Pathologist with over five years of experience working in pediatric private practice and is the fourth Speech Pathologist in her family.
-She received a Masters of Arts degree in Speech-Language Pathology from California State University, Fresno in 2010 where she completed a thesis study on Childhood Apraxia of Speech (CAS).
+Aubrie is a Speech Pathologist who has been working in the pediatric private practice setting since graduating from California State University, Fresno in 2010; she is the fourth Speech Pathologist in her family.
 She holds a Speech Pathology license in the state of California, as well as a Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
-CAS, motor speech and speech intelligibility have become Aubrie’s areas of specialty.
-She has received training in PROMPT and TalkTools (Oral Placement Therapy and Therapeutic Feeding).
-She also has provided therapy to children with Receptive/Expressive Language Disorders, Autism Spectrum Disorders, Dyslexia/Reading difficulties, and Articulation/Phonological Disorders.
+Childhood apraxia of speech (CAS), motor speech, and speech intelligibility have become Aubrie’s areas of specialty.
+She has received training in PROMPT and TalkTools (Oral Placement Therapy and Therapeutic Feeding), and is recognized by Apraxia Kids for Advanced Training in Childhood Apraxia of Speech.
+She also has provided therapy to children with Receptive/Expressive Language Disorders, Autism Spectrum Disorders, Dyslexia/Reading/Attention difficulties, and Articulation/Phonological Disorders.
 Aubrie was published in the American Journal of Speech-Language Pathology alongside California State University, Fresno professor, Dr. Steven Skelton, for their research study “Using Randomized Variable Practice in the Treatment of Childhood Apraxia of Speech” in November 2014.
-Aubrie also presents to other professionals on the topics of CAS and Oral Placement Therapy.
+Aubrie presents to other professionals on the topics of CAS and Oral Placement Therapy, and is a volunteer walk coordinator for the Apraxia Kids Walk for Apraxia.

 Lessa Strickland is a PROMPT-trained, licensed speech-language pathologist at The TALK Team.
 She didn’t settle on a career path immediately out of high school.
 Instead, she kept her eyes open and searched for a field that combined all of her passions and talents.
 Steve Jobs was quoted as saying, “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.
 As with all matters of the heart, you’ll know when you find it.”
 Lessa has found a path that she loves and allows her to do “great work”.
 Her desire to help children and their families is revealed in her passion and enthusiasm.
 Lessa believes that speech and language therapy should be fun and engaging!
 She makes a point to never stop learning and continues to try and better herself, in order to help her clients.
 Lessa received her M.A. in Speech-Language Pathology with distinction, as well as her B.A. in Communicative Disorders at California State University, Fresno.